-Edward R. Muller Director Since: 2013 Age: 71 Board Committees and Leadership: Chair of Audit Committee and member of Compensation Committee; Lead Independent Director Summary of Experience: Mr. Muller has served as a member of our board of directors since 2013.
+Director Since: 2013 Age: 71 Board Committees and Leadership: Chair of Audit Committee and member of Compensation Committee; Lead Independent Directo Summary of Experience: Mr. Muller has served as a member of our board of directors since 2013.
 Mr. Muller served as Vice Chairman of NRG Energy, Inc., a U.Sbased producer and retail supplier of electricity, from December 2012 to February 2017.
-Prior to the merger in 2012 of NRG and GenOn Energy Inc., Mr. Muller served as the Chairman and Chief Executive of GenOn, which also produced and sold electricity in the United States, a position he held beginning in 2010.
-From 2005 to 2010, Mr. Muller was Chairman and Chief Executive of Mirant Corporation, which produced and sold electricity in the United States and internationally.
-Previously, Mr. Muller served as President and Chief Executive Officer of Edison Mission Energy until 2000, which produced electricity in the United States and internationally.
-Previously, Mr. Muller served as President and Chief Executive Officer of Edison Mission Energy until 2000, which produced electricity in the United States and internationally.
-Mr. Muller served as Vice President, Chief Financial Officer, General Counsel and Secretary of Whittaker Corporation, a conglomerate with activities in aerospace, chemicals, healthcare and metals.
-Mr. Muller serves as a director of Transocean Ltd., an offshore oil and gas driller, CarbonBuilt, Inc., Concrete, AI, Inc., Equatic, Inc., Nextli Technologies, Inc., Specifx, Inc., and x/44, Inc. He previously served as a director of Contact Energy, Ltd., Edison Mission Energy, Interval, Inc., Oasis Residential, Inc., and Whittaker Corporation.
-Mr. Muller is a member of the Council on Foreign Relations and the Pacific Council on International Policy, and previously was Chairman of the U.S. - Philippines Business Committee, Co-Chairman of the International Energy Development Council and a member of the Board of Trustees of the Riverview School.
+Prior to the merger in 2012 of NRG and GenOn Energy Inc. Mr. Muller served as the Chairman and Chief Executive of GenOn, which also produced and sold electricity in the United States, a position he held beginning in 2010.
+From 2005 to 2010 Mr. Muller was Chairman and Chief Executive of Mirant Corporation, which produced and sold electricity in the United States and internationally.
+Previously, Mr. Muller served as Presiden and Chief Executive Officer of Edison Mission Energy until 2000, which produced electricity in the United States and internationally.
+Mr. Muller previously served as Vice President, Chie Financial Officer, General Counsel and Secretary of Whittaker Corporation, a conglomerate with activities in aerospace, chemicals, healthcare and metals.
+Mr. Muller serves as a director of Transocean Ltd., an offshore oil and gas driller, CarbonBuilt, Inc., Concrete, Al, Inc., Equatic Inc., Nextli Technologies, Inc., Specifx, Inc., and x/44, Inc. He previously served as a director of Contact Energy, Ltd., Edison Mission Energy, Interval, Inc., Oasis Residential, Inc., Orma Technologies, Inc., RealEnergy, Inc., RigNet Inc., Strategic DataCorp., The Keith Companies Inc., and Whittaker Corporation.
+Mr. Muller is a member of the Council on Foreign Relations and the Pacific Council on International Policy, and previously was Chairman of the U.S.-Philippines Business Committee, Co-Chairman of the International Energy Developmen Council and a member of the Board of Trustees of the Riverview School.
 Mr. Muller received his undergraduate degree from Dartmouth College and a J.D. from Yale Law School.
-Specific Qualifications, At ttributes, Skills and Experience Chief Executive Officer and Executive Experience Mr. Muller brings broad and extensive executive leadership experience to our board, having served as Chief Executive Officer of large companies that produced electricity for more than 15 years and as Chief Financial Officer and General Counsel of Whittaker Corporation.
+Specific Qualifications, Attr ibutes, Skills and Experience Chief Executive Officer and Executive Experience Mr. Muller brings broad and extensive executive leadership experience to our board, having served as Chief Executive Officer of large companies that produced electricity for more than 15 years and as Chief Financial Officer and General Counsel of Whittaker Corporation.
 Public Company Board Experience Serving or having served as a director of 11 different public companies, Mr. Muller brings tremendous business and corporate governance oversight experience to the company and its board.
-Financial Expertise Mr. Muller has extensive financial and accounting experience as a Chief Executive Officer of several energy companies and as Chief Financial Officer of Whittaker Corporation and from serving on numerous public company audit committees.
+Financial Expertise Mr. Muller has extensive financial and accounting experience as a Chief Executive Officer o several energy companies and as Chief Financial Officer of Whittaker Corporation and fron serving on numerous public company audit committees.
 Our board and Audit Committee benefit from Mr. Muller's extensive financial and accounting experience.
-Extensive Global or International Business Experience Mr. Muller has extensive international business experience and is a recognized expert on international policy and energy development.
-Besides his substantial international business experience as a Transocean Ltd. director, Mr. Muller serves as a Member of the Council on Foreign Relations and the Pacific Council on International Policy and was previously Chairman of the U.S. Philippines Business Committee and Co-Chairman of the International Energy Development Council.
+Extensive Global or International Business Experience Mr. Muller has extensive international business experience and is a recognized expert or international policy and energy development.
+Besides his substantial international business experience as a Transocean Ltd. director, Mr. Muller serves as a Member of the Council or Foreign Relations and the Pacific Council on International Policy and was previously Chairmar of the U.S. Philippines Business Committee and Co-Chairman of the International Energy Development Council.